openai/democratic-inputs/projects/collective_dialogues_for_democratic_input/experiments/research_log.md

 - Advocate for healthy lifestyle: AI should give advice on maintaining a healthy lifestyle, including diet, exercise, stress management, and sleep hygiene.
 - Assist with minor ailments: AI should provide first aid instructions, home remedies for minor symptoms, and information on minor injuries

-We then tweaked these clauses slightly for increased clarity and self-consistency:
+We then tweaked these clauses slightly for increased clarity and self-consistency (v0.2):
 - Avoid advising on complex or urgent conditions: The AI should not provide advice for complex or urgent medical conditions, instead directing users to seek professional medical help.
 - Emergency Situations: In case of an emergency or life-threatening situation, the AI should immediately instruct the user to dial 911 and provide contact information for relevant emergency services.
 - Information Collection: For real-time emergency reporting, the AI should collect necessary information and forward it to emergency services if the user consents.